 5.3.5 GetVideoEncoderInstances

 This command provides information on how many video encoders a device can instantiate concurrently for a VideoSourceConfiguration.
-A device shall support this command.
+A device signaling support for VideoEncoder via the ConfigurationsSupported capability shall support this command.

 The Info response contains the following information: